Jamila Awad

-Jamila Awad (born 6 April 1991) is an Egyptian actor.
+Jamila Awad (born 6 April 1991) is an Egyptian actress.
 She gained attention after her debut in the 2015 television series Under Control.

 Early life

 Jamila Awad was born in Egypt and was raised in an artistic family.
-Her father is the film director Adel Awad, her mother is the Lebanese actress Randa Awad, and she is the granddaughter of the actor Mohamed Awad.
-She enrolled at the October University for Modern Sciences and Arts (MSA), where she studied media, and also briefly studied political science at The British University in Egypt before ultimately pursuing media studies at MSA.
+Her father is the Egyptian film director Adel Awad, her mother is half Egyptian-half Lebanese actress Randa Awad.
+Gamila is also the granddaughter of the renowned Egyptian actor and comedian Mohamed Awad.
+She enrolled at the October University for Modern Sciences and Arts (MSA) in Cairo, where she studied media, and also briefly studied political science at The British University in Egypt before ultimately pursuing media studies at MSA.